aathanor/ResearchSite/content/pri_complete_draft.md

 While Libet's experiments examined self-initiated action rather than stimulus recognition, they establish the broader principle that neural preparation precedes conscious awareness—challenging any model that assumes conscious recognition must precede response readiness.
 Libet's classic experiments revealed that motor readiness potentials begin 350-500ms before people report being aware of their intention to move (Libet et al., 1983).
 Similarly, the amygdala responds to threatening faces presented too briefly for conscious recognition, around 30ms (Whalen et al., 1998; Morris et al., 1998), and subliminal words activate semantic networks and motor areas before conscious identification (Dehaene et al., 1998; Nakamura et al., 2007).

 This temporal evidence directly challenges traditional models where recognition precedes response preparation.
-Instead, it supports PRI's claim that recognition IS immediate constellation-activation.
+Instead, it supports PRU's claim that recognition IS immediate constellation-activation.
 When you see a cat, petting readiness, emotional responses, and approach behaviors are already activated before conscious awareness that you've "recognized" a cat.
 There's no temporal gap because the constellation-activation IS the recognition event, not something that produces recognition.[^10]

 ## Cross-Modal Integration

 Additional evidence comes from research showing neural integration across modalities.
 Studies demonstrate that "seeing action verbs, such as 'kick' or 'lick,' elicited similar brain activation patterns in the motor and premotor areas compared to the actual movements the words referred to" (Pulvermüller & Fadiga, 2010).
 Similar findings exist across modalities, with "sensorimotor areas involved in perception and action" overlapping with "brain regions that are active during language comprehension" (Sato et al., 2024).[^4]

-These findings converge on a picture where recognition is not pattern-matching but constellation-activation—supporting PRI's dissolution of the recognition process into immediate readiness-availability.
+These findings converge on a picture where recognition is not pattern-matching but constellation-activation—supporting PRU's dissolution of the recognition process into immediate readiness-availability.
 Word-patterns, action-patterns, and sensory-patterns involve genuinely integrated neural networks rather than separate systems that become associated (Gallese, 2003; Rizzolatti et al., 2001).
 This integration explains both why recognition appears immediate (readiness activation IS recognition) and why learning transfers across modalities (different aspects of cognition/reaction are part of unified networks).

 # The Unity Thesis